rakhikonar/kinesis-data-stream/README.md

-# Big data project on best buy data
+# Big data project on BestBuy data
 ![](pipeline.PNG)
 ## The motivation of this work: